 Massage your lower abdomen to relax muscle tension.
 Soak in a hot bath.
 Heat your pelvic area with a hot water bottle or a cherry stone pillow.

-Avoid caffeine and alcohol, instead, choose camomile tea or red raspberry leaf tea to decrease period cramps.
+Avoid caffeine and alcohol, instead, choose camomile tea or water.
 Eat certain fruit and vegetables for vital vitamins that support your body during menstruation.
 Here's a helpful guide on what to eat before, during and after your period.

 Menstrual cups are a healthy alternative to pads and tampons.
 Many women find that using a cup trains and strengthens pelvic floor muscles, making period cramps much less intense.
 Check out How to use a Menstrual Cup to know more and get started with a healthier alternative to tampons and pads.